CS-396-Web-Dev/final-project-linda/README.md

 5. Open your browser and visit `http://localhost:3000` to see the app in action!

 ## Usage
-Start the game: When the app loads, create account with your username then click on the login with that name Create a pet: name your pet and click on the pet icon gif you would like associated Interact with your pet: Use the buttons to feed, play, and take care of your Tamagotchi.
+Start the game: When the app loads, create account with your username then click on the login with that name.
+Create a pet: name your pet, then choose a pet icon gif to assign to your pet.
+Interact with your pet: use the buttons to feed, play with, and take care of your Tamagotchi.
+More interactions leads to your pet increasing its growth stage.
 Monitor pet health: The pet will display various stats such as hunger, happiness, and energy levels.
 Pet status: The app will notify you when your pet needs attention.

 ## Features